 This is a short, but hard-hitting script, describing conditions in a typical family shelter and then asking what kind of adults these children will become.
 How can they support our tax base, if they grow up semi-literate or illiterate, succumb to the drug pushers, etc.?
 The script may be used as an introduction to PLEASE, GOD; it may be used as a stand-alone monologue; or, it may be part of the Narration.
 Script: 2 minutes

 These scripts are copyrighted by the author, Nancy Wyatt, with all rights reserved.
-They may not be copied, distributed, or performed without the written permission of Nancy Wyatt.
-When you purchase them, My Persuasive Presentations, LLC will be notified by email that payment has been received.
-However, you will need to email MyPersuasivePresentations@gmail.com, to tell us which scripts you chose.
+You may not copy, distribute, or perform them without the written permission of Nancy Wyatt.
+When you purchase them, PayPal will notify My Persuasive Presentations, LLC that a payment has been received.
+However, if you choose fewer scripts than the entire playbook, you must email MyPersuasivePresentations@gmail.com, to tell us which scripts you chose.
 (We offer the flexibility of choice, if you purchase scripts individually, so they may best suit your needs.)

 Three Hots and a Cot As a Playbook

 Again, to purchase this in playbook format, please go to this link: https://mypersuasivepresentations.com/script-services-publications/three-hots-cot-homelessness-addiction-aids/ where I have set up PayPal options and instructions about the options.
 You may purchase the whole Playbook or individual scripts.
 If you are a non-profit and submit proof with a copy of your non-profit ID number, you will get the benefit of a reduced cost.
 Alternatively, anyone may purchase up to three scripts or up to six scripts of your choice.

 Copyrights and Usage